anavarre/drucker/README.md

 ```
 $ drucker --help
 --dev                 Prepare drucker for development work with no caching and helper. modules enabled.
-WARNING: when running automated tests, 'twig_debug'
-should be set to FALSE.
+                      WARNING: when running automated tests, 'twig_debug' should be set to FALSE.

 --prod                Opinionated setup with all known performance best practices enabled.

 --reinstall           Deletes the existing drucker codebase and database and reinstalls from the latest dev tarball.

---delete      Deletes an arbitrary docroot, vHost and corresponding database.
+--delete [sitename]   Deletes an arbitrary docroot, vHost and corresponding database.

---import      Imports the database, files and codebase from the import directory.
+--import [sitename]   Imports the database, files and codebase from the import directory.

 ```

 The `--import [sitename]` parameter is a special beast.
 Please [read more about it in the wiki](https://github.com/anavarre/drucker/wiki/Importing-an-existing-site-to-drucker).